BensGits/tesla-app/README.md

 I folked this directory from Prof's Landmark repo.
 I deleted the old pom.xml file cos it did not have the tool to run sonar.
 Thus failed In this newly copied pom.xml file, I changed the IP address to my private IP.
-I'll try to see if it will work
+I'll try to see if it will work.
+Sonarqube test failed - Ip or url not found 6/27/23 7:15am I change my IP to public in pom file to see if SonarQube test will pass